 Play With Tonic's Latest Offering Yourself

-Run don't walk to djinn.tonic.ai to sign up for a free trial to pit your status quo augmentation method against Djinn with your own data!
+Run don't walk to sign up for a Tonic free trial to pit your status quo augmentation method against DSM with your own data!

-*Note that Djinn and other data augmentation tools are only using train data in this experiment.
+*Note that DSM and other data augmentation tools are only using training data in this experiment.

 Data Science